|Date||Monday, August 5, 2019 4:00 pm – 5:20 pm|

 WeWork, a provider of cutting-edge workspaces using AI, has been rapidly expanding business in Japan.
 In one year and four months since the start of services in Japan, WeWork has opened 19 locations in five cities nationwide.
 WeWork has also contributed to grow the businesses of its tenant companies by actively facilitating communication among those companies.

 SoftBank has established a joint venture with OYO Hotels & Homes (OYO), a fast-growing global hotel operator that has built the world’s second largest hotel chain in terms of the number of guest rooms in only six years since its founding.
 The joint venture is scheduled to begin services in Japan in September 2019.
 It will conduct an innovative hotel business that leverages OYO’s hallmark features such as total consulting for hotels and AI-based dynamic pricing.

 DiDi is a taxi-hailing platform that uses AI to predict demand for taxis.
-In 10 months since the launch of the service, the DiDi app has become No.1 in Japan in terms of the number of downloads among major taxi-hailing apps.
+In 10 months since the launch of the service, the DiDi app has become No.1 in Japan in terms of the number of monthly downloads among major taxi-hailing apps.
 Since April 2019, DiDi has rapidly expanded business by successively commencing services in eight cities throughout Japan, including Tokyo, Nagoya and Fukuoka.